ssmirr/appdev-chapters/array.md

  - What will `.index` return if the element is present in the array more than once?
  - What will `.index` return if the element is not present in the array at all?

-### count

- `.count` counts how many elements are in the list, if called with no arguments.
-If an argument is provided, it counts how many times that argument occurs in the list.

- <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/count?lite=true"></iframe>

- <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055583/c12a04f9499595923047a48b7780f4ba"></iframe>

 ### String#split